Skip to content

 Committed to providing relief and support for Southeast Asia's persecuted christian communities.

-Many Southeast Asian countries are ruled by authoritarian governments that view Christianity as a threat to their power.
+Many Southeast and East Asian (SEA) countries are ruled by authoritarian governments that view Christianity as a threat to their power.
 As a result, they oppress Christians and seek to control churches.
 In some countries in the region, the majority religion is tied to national identity.
 This leads to discrimination against Christians and limits religious freedom.
 Governments in the area are increasingly surveilling Christian activity.
 Some have laws that criminalize blasphemy, which can be used to persecute believers.

 Light for the Underground Church (Where Most Needed)